 21 different drivers have set the fastest lap at the Hungarian Grand Prix.
 Kimi Raikkonen and Michael Schumacher are currently tied for the most fastest laps at the track, having set the Sunday pace four times each at the Hungaroring.

-Williams and Ferrari are tied as the teams to have taken the fastest laps on the most occasions at the Hungarian Grand Prix.
+Williams and Ferrari are tied as the teams to have taken the fastest laps on the most occasions at the Hungarian Grand Prix, with nine Fastest Laps each.

 Hamilton has led the most Hungarian Grand Prix laps